 A person who has claimed that they have been assaulted by a family member is referred to as the “complainant.”
 Sometimes, the complainant wants a person arrested or charged with an offence, but later on wants to “drop the charges.”
 In other cases, the complainant never wants charges laid, but the police decide to lay charges based on the information they have learned from the complainant or from other witnesses.

 It is important to understand that it is not the complainant who charges the accused, even if the complainant was the person who called the police.
-Technically, the charges filed by Her Majesty the Queen (i.e. the government) against the accused.
+Technically, the charges filed by His Majesty the King (i.e. the government) against the accused.
 Because it is not the complainant who “presses charges,” only a Crown prosecutor can decide to withdraw the charges.

 A complainant is certainly allowed to tell the Crown prosecutor that they want the charges dropped.
 But the prosecutor may refuse to withdraw the charges, even if the complainant does not want the charges to go ahead.
 A prosecutor may decide that it is in the public interest to prosecute the accused even if the complainant wants the charges withdrawn.